 We have a Virtual Environments Assistant at the CTE.
 They research best practices for implementing Virtual Reality in the Classroom, Virtual Reality apps to use for educational purposes, and new and immerging Virtual Technology.
 The assistant can assist in finding virtual reality apps that are best suited for your class and are able to help in the implementation process for your course.
 Please complete the General Teaching Consultation Request Form to schedule a meeting with the Virtual Environments Assistant.

-We have a Virtual Environments Interest Group that meets monthly to discuss ways to bring 360° video, virtual reality, augmented reality and mixed reality into teaching and learning environments at UofSC.
+The Virtual Environments Community of Practice meets monthly to discuss ways to integrate 360° video, virtual reality, augmented reality and mixed reality into teaching and learning environments at UofSC.
 Meetings are open to faculty, staff and students.
 In addition, we host a Blackboard organization to enable communication and collaboration between faculty, staff and students interested in the advancement of virtual technologies to enhance the teaching and learning experience.
 To join the interest group or the Blackboard organization, please email Aisha Haynes at email@example.com.

 Helpful Links to Get Started